 Note: You can only run this make command when you are using the Linux or MacOS operating system.

-After about one minute, the latest stable entries are available.
+After about one minute, the latest list of stable release images is available.

 • To synchronize and display the fast release images, enter the following command: